sUhAs1011/UE22CS251B-Arduino-Based-Intruder-Detection-and-Alert-System/README.md

 5. *Upload a Sketch (Code)*: Now that your Arduino is connected and the correct board and port are selected, you can upload a sketch (code) to your Arduino.
 You can either write your own code or use one of the many example sketches available in the Arduino IDE.
 Once you have your code ready, click the "Upload" button (the right arrow icon) in the Arduino IDE.
 The IDE will compile your code and upload it to the Arduino board.

 6. *Monitor Serial Output (Optional)*: If your Arduino sketch includes serial communication, you can monitor the output using the Serial Monitor feature in the Arduino IDE.
 Go to the "Tools" menu, select "Serial Monitor," and a window will open where you can view the data being sent and received by your Arduino.

+Please feel free to update or make any changes in code and you deploy the project according to yuor requirements